amazzoli/GeomDraw/docs/code_docs.markdown

 The point has coordinates in world units, and the origin is the bottom left corner of the texture. sensitivity is the parameter that sets how much similar is the neighbouring color to be considered as a neighbours.
 It is normalized between 0 and 1.

+#### Bucket tool example

-As an example, the bucket tool is applied at coordinates `(0,0)` to the first texture.
-The output is the second image.
+As an example, the bucket tool is applied at coordinates `(0,0)` to the first image.
+The output is on the other three images at decreasing level of sensitivity.

 ![bucket1](images/bucket_exe1.png){:style="display:block; margin-left:auto; margin-right:auto" height="200px" width="200px"} | ![bucket2](images/bucket_exe2.png){:style="display:block; margin-left:auto; margin-right:auto" height="200px" width="200px"}